10 Essential gardening tools every gardener needs

 #7 Pine Tree Tools – Bamboo Working Gloves

 Gloves aren’t all equal!
-While you can buy fairly cheap ones, spending more up front will more than likely save you in the long run.
-So what are we looking for in terms of gloves?
+The market is full of cheap options.
+However, we’d encourage you to spend more up front as it’ll more than likely save you in the long run.
+So how do we know a pair of gloves is worth the price?

 Ideally, they would be strong enough to withstand thorns but light enough to move with the hand and so feel like a second skin, just with inbuilt protection!

-Top of our list is these Bamboo Working Gloves by Pine Tree Tools.
-These are designed for the gardener with durable and feel in mind.
+These Bamboo Working Gloves by Pine Tree Tools are designed for the gardener with durable and feel in mind.
 The Bamboo material absorbs perspiration and is naturally very breathable.
 Your hands will be cool in summer and warm in winter.

 While not totally thorn proof, these gloves have a snug fit and can handle stinging nettles easily.
 The natural rubber, which is used to tighten the wrist, provides further protection.